choufractal/choufractal.github.io/README.md

 # Alice Coucke

 I am Head of Machine Learning Research at Sonos, focusing on privacy-first speech recognition for voice experiences.
 I was previously Director of Machine Learning Research at Snips (acquired by Sonos in November 2019) that I joined in February 2017.
+I am lucky to work with a team of around 60 extremely talented and passionate people in our R&D department in Paris.

 Prior to joining Snips, I was a PhD student at the theoretical physics lab of the École Normale Supérieure (Paris).
 I focused on high-dimensional inference with graphical models in the context of protein structure prediction.

 Contact: coucke [at] phare [dot] normalesup [dot] org

 Twitter: @alicecoucke

+* * *

 # Research